alfiecg24/TrollInstallerX/README.md

 TrollInstallerX will automatically choose the best method for your device.
 However, in some cases, you may want to choose a specific method.
 To do this, simply open the settings view and select the method you want to use.
 Once you have selected the method, press the "Install TrollStore" button and TrollInstallerX will use the method you have chosen.

-**Note**: certain builds of iOS (mainly pre-installed versions and certain beta versions) do not have public download links for TrollInstallerX to use to download the kernelcache and patchfind it.
-In these cases, you must either use the MacDirtyCow indirect installation method, manually supply the kernelcache yourself, or use the offline patchfinder option (which is much less reliable).
+**Note**: iOS 16.2 - 16.6.1 require an internet connection in order for TrollInstallerX to download the kernelcache and patchfind it.
+If your device is unable to obtain a reliable internet connection, you will need to manually supply the kernelcache yourself.

 ## FAQ
 > Why am I stuck at "Exploiting kernel"?